 Wheeler Army Airfield/Schofield Barracks

-Wheeler Army Airfield, which serves as headquarters for U.S. Army Garrison Hawaii, and Schofield Barracks, the home of the 25th Infantry Division, are located in central O’ahu.
+Wheeler Army Airfield, which serves as headquarters for U.S. Army Garrison Hawaii, and Schofield Barracks, the home of the 25th Infantry Division, are also located in central O’ahu.
 Nearby towns include Wahiawa and Mililani.

 Listed as a National Historic Landmark, Fort Shafter is the oldest military base on O’ahu.
-It is home to the United States Army Pacific Command, the Army Corps of Engineers Pacific Ocean Division, and the Major Command of U.S. Army Forces for the Pacific Region.
+It is also home to the United States Army Pacific Command, the Army Corps of Engineers Pacific Ocean Division, and the Major Command of U.S. Army Forces for the Pacific Region.
 There is one elementary school, Shafter Elementary, located on post.

 Tripler Army Medical Center